Civic Engagement Report 2024: Our Shared community

 Learn

-In a place where the community comes together to learn
+Learn in a place where community comes together…

 Each year, undergraduates from Drexel’s School of Education bring new learning experiences to young children in West Philadelphia public schools, sometimes with extraordinary results.
 In fall 2023, Michaela Youngblood (pictured), Savvy Gurule and Raen Johnston taught a “mini-course” on robotics for middle schoolers at the Science Leadership Academy at Beeber.
 The class founded a FIRST LEGO® League Challenge robotics team, the Beeber Bots, that placed sixth in their first competition and won the Innovation Award for their design for a video game about experiencing history as a time traveler, a win for the students’ confidence and collaboration skills.